Home

 Lights & Shadows

 As mentioned many times before, in the real world, light travels from the light source to the eye.
 Shadows are the consequence of some objects along the light path blocking the light from reaching another surface that is located further along the way.
 Though, as you know by now, in CG, it is more efficient to trace the path of light from the eye to the light source.
-Thus, we first trace a camera or primary ray, then find an intersection point (the surface that is visible for the pixel from which the primary ray was cast) and then trace a shadow ray from that point of intersection to the light.
-The difference between what happens in nature, and how we compute shadows in CG is shown in figure 2.
+Thus, we first trace a camera or primary ray, then find an intersection point (the surface that is visible for the pixel from which the primary ray was cast), and then trace a shadow ray from that point of intersection to the light.
+The difference between what happens in nature and how we compute shadows in CG is shown in Figure 2.

 Vec3f castRay(